iliakan/javascript-book/en/01-basics/04-mastering-data-types/00-index.md

 # Mastering data types

-Javascript has a pack of built-in types.
+JavaScript has a pack of built-in types.
 There are strings, numbers, dates, arrays, objects etc.

 This section is about main types and their special features.